Mukesh-babu/Nifty50_paper_trading/README.md

 - **Stop Losses**: Dynamic based on volatility
 - **Daily Limits**: Maximum trades per day
 - **Cooldown Periods**: Prevents overtrading

+## Backtesting

+- Use the dashboard **Backtesting** tab to run historical simulations.
+- Supports intraday 1-minute data (up to 7 days via Yahoo Finance limits) and higher intervals.
+- Automatically applies the most profitable strategy from the run to the live engine configuration (optional toggle).
+- Detailed equity curves and trade breakdowns are displayed directly in the UI.

 ## Dashboard Features